-Are you a tech company looking to The process of introducing a new product or production method to market. your Science or knowledge put into practical use to solve problems or invent useful tools.?
-Our A new business activity.
-A fast-tracking of progress towards one's goal, with the support of outside experts, support or infrastructure.
-Program connects you to a group of business and technology A person with extensive knowledge or ability based on research, experience, or occupation and in a particular area of study. to take your idea further.
+Are you a tech company looking to commercialize your technology?
+Our Venture Acceleration Program connects you to a group of business and technology experts to take your idea further.
 How does it work?
-Companies initiated by individual founders or entrepreneurs to search for a repeatable and scalable business model. are supported by a province-wide network of Executives-in-residence (EIRs) and partners that help entrepreneurs accelerate the process of defining a proven business model and set of best practices for growing technology companies.
+Startups are supported by a province-wide network of Executives-in-residence (EIRs) and partners that help entrepreneurs accelerate the process of defining a proven business model and set of best practices for growing technology companies.

 What’s it like for participating companies?
 We interviewed Amir Hayeri, CEO of Bio Conscious Technologies, who went through the program via our partners at SFU VentureLabs.

 Tell us a bit about Bio Conscious Technologies Inc.?

 Amir: At Bio Conscious Tech, we focus on developing AI with a purpose.
 Our goal is to monitor day to day health progression and predict disease on set and complications associated with chronic conditions.

 Diabits is our first product – it’s an app for people with Type 1 diabetes and those with Type 2 diabetes that are on insulin therapy.
 The Diabits app learns the user’s blood sugar fluctuations using machine learning and predicts instances of hypo and hyperglycemia (both of which can be life threatening) at least one hour in advance.
 This gives the patient enough to time to correct with food or insulin and increase their control over their blood sugar.